An Acclaimed Editor

 Previously Commissioning Editor at Penguin Random House

 Before joining The Novelry, Tash Barsby was a Commissioning Editor at Transworld Publishers, a division of Penguin Random House, home to authors including Kate Atkinson, Dan Brown, Bill Bryson, Lee Child, Richard Dawkins, Paula Hawkins, Rachel Joyce and Sophie Kinsella.

-Tash began her career at Hachette Children's Books with experience at Vintage Books, Pan Macmillan and Simon & Schuster before moving to Penguin Random House.
+Tash began her career at Hachette Children’s Books and subsequently worked at Vintage Books, Macmillan and Simon & Schuster before moving to Penguin Random House.
 Starting in the copy-editorial department, Tash rose to Commissioning Editor in the commercial fiction team, working across bestselling brand authors such as Shari Lapena, Fiona Barton, Lesley Kara and Tess Gerritsen, as well as building her own list.

-She published the debut thriller from Sarah Pearse, The Sanatorium, which was an instant Sunday Times and New York Times bestseller, and a Reese Witherspoon Book Club pick.
-She is also proud to have published Emma Curtis, A A Dhand, Andrea Mara, Lauren North, Rebecca Reid and Bloody Scotland-prize winner Deborah Masson.
+She published the debut thriller from Sarah Pearse, The Sanatorium, which was an instant Sunday Times and New York Times bestseller and Reese Witherspoon Book Club pick.
+She is also proud to have published Emma Curtis, AA Dhand, Andrea Mara, Lauren North, Rebecca Reid and Bloody Scotland-prize winner Deborah Masson.
 Tash has experience editing general commercial fiction, historical fiction, and crime and thrillers.

-Tash has garnered great praise from the bestselling authors she worked with before joining The Novelry.
+Tash garnered great praise from the bestselling authors she worked with before joining The Novelry.

 ‘A phenomenal editor with fantastic and clear insights that have always taken my draft to the next level.’ – Lauren North

 ‘A brilliant editor – her unerring eye and intelligent notes have made my novel sparkle.’ – Sarah Pearse